lzbgt/saint-cai-crawler/NOTES.md

   --output ./output
 ```

+- If you need to pass authenticated cookies, add `--cookie-file ./cookies.txt` (Netscape format) or repeat `--cookie name=value`.
+See the paid-chapter notes below for details.
 - To follow the “下一章节” button automatically, add `--max-chapters 2` (or a larger number) and the crawler will move through the nav map in order, saving each chapter under `output/<chapId>/`.
 - To capture the entire book in one go, append `--all`.
 The crawler will read the catalog embedded in `hiddenNcxStr`, queue every chapter id exactly once, and download them in TOC order (ignoring `--max-chapters` if you pass it).